AGM Proxy Votes Cast

 (c) the maximum price (excluding expenses) which may be paid for an Ordinary share is not more than the higher of:

-- an amount equal to the higher of the price of the last independent trade of an Ordinary share and the highest current independent bid for an Ordinary share on the trading venue where the purchase is carried out;
+ii. an amount equal to the higher of the price of the last independent trade of an Ordinary share and the highest current independent bid for an Ordinary share on the trading venue where the purchase is carried out.

-(d) the authority hereby conferred shall, unless revoked varied or renewed by the Company, expire at the conclusion of the next AGM of the Company after the passing of this resolution or, if earlier, on 27th September 2020; and
+(d) the authority hereby conferred shall, unless revoked varied or renewed by the Company, expire at the conclusion of the next annual general meeting of the Company after the passing of this resolution or, if earlier, on 16 September 2023; and

 (e) the Company may make a contract to purchase Ordinary shares under the authority hereby conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiry of such authority and the Company may make a purchase of Ordinary shares in pursuance of any such contract or contracts as if this authority had not expired.

 The Board of Anpario plc considers all of the proposed resolutions to be in the best interests of shareholders as a whole and accordingly recommends that shareholders vote in favour of all the resolutions proposed.